timefliez1210/audit-portfolio/Top3/first.md

-# Solo High - Naturally occurring DoS of _repay() due to rounding in calcTrancheAtStartOfLiquidation()
+# Solo Medium - Naturally occurring DoS of _repay() due to rounding in calcTrancheAtStartOfLiquidation()

 ## Summary